f4b6a3/uuid-creator/README.md

 The hardware address node identifier is the MAC address associated with the host name.
 If that MAC address can't be found, it uses the first MAC address that is up and running.
 If no MAC is found, a random number is used.

-##### Fingerprint

-The host fingerprint is a number that is calculated based on the host configurations.
-A big list of system properties is collected and then processed using the SHA-256 hash algorithm.
-The host fingerprint is extracted from the last six bytes of that system data hash.
-The system properties used to calculate the host fingerprint are: operating system (name, version, arch), java virtual machine (vendor, version, runtime, VM), network settings (IP, MAC, host name, domain name), system resources (CPU cores, memory), locale (language, charset) and timezone.

-###  Sequential
+###  Time-ordered

-The sequential UUID inherits the same characteristics of the time-based UUID.
-The only difference is that the timestamp bits are not rearranged as the standard requires. <sup>[4]</sup> <sup>[5]</sup>
+The Time-ordered UUID inherits the same characteristics of the time-based UUID.
+The only difference is that the timestamp bits are not rearranged as the Time-based UUID does. <sup>[4]</sup> <sup>[5]</sup>

 ```
-Sequential timestamp arrangement
+Time-ordered timestamp arrangement

  00000000-0000-v000-m000-000000000000
 |1-------|2---||3--|